Komodo96/SGD213_Task-2-GreenGeckoStudiosWiki/Proposal/project_justification.md

 [//]: # (What are you assuming based on client responses)
 * The UI design will be fairly basic with simple shapes being utilised
 * Health will be indicated by a bar for the player and the ammo will be indicated by numbers on the HUD
-* The AI is already in the level/Spawned in?
+* The enemy AI is already present in the level

 ---
 ## Risks